LassoSoft/LassoGuide/lasso_guide_source/operations/bytes.rst

 *****

 Binary data in Lasso is stored and manipulated using the :type:`bytes` data type.
-This chapter details the symbols and methods that can be used to manipulate binary data.
+This chapter details the operators and methods that can be used to manipulate binary data.

 .. note::
-   The bytes type is often used in conjunction with the string type to convert binary data between different character encodings (UTF-8, ISO-8859-1).
-See the :ref:`strings <strings>` chapter for more information about the :type:`string` data type.
+   The :type:`bytes` type is often used in conjunction with the :type:`string` type to convert binary data between different character encodings (e.g.
+   UTF-8, ISO-8859-1).
+See the :ref:`strings` chapter for more information about the :type:`string` data type.

 Creating Bytes Objects
 ======================

-All string data in Lasso is processed as double-byte Unicode characters.
-The ``bytes`` type can be used to represent strings of single-byte binary data.
-The ``bytes`` type is often referred to as a byte-stream or binary data.
+While string data in Lasso is processed as one- to four-byte Unicode characters, the `bytes` type can be used to represent raw strings of single bytes, which is often referred to as a byte stream or binary data.

-Lasso methods return data in the ``bytes`` type in the following situations:
+Lasso's methods return a byte stream in the following situations:

 -  The `field` method returns a byte stream from MySQL "BLOB" fields.
 -  The `bytes` creator method can be used to allocate a new byte stream.
--  The `web_request->param` methods return a bytes stream
+-  The `web_request->param` methods return a byte stream.
 -  Other methods that return or require binary data as outlined in their documentation in the Lasso Reference guide.

 .. type:: bytes
 .. method:: bytes()